 - Small microfiber towel for emergency wipe-downs

 Reality check: Rain often arrives as quick bursts, not gentle drizzles.
-This Philippines packing list guide recommends sealing your “dry set” in a zip bag.
+Seal a “dry set” (socks + shirt) inside a zip bag.

-- Scarf or buff (small, cozy, and useful on chilly rides)
+- Scarf or buff (small, cozy, useful on chilly rides)

 - Sleep socks if you run cold